Past Race Photos

-- The best method to see the course would be to look at one of the maps linked from this page.
+- The best method to see the course would be to look at one of the maps linked (ßlink to maps) from this page.

 - The course is a combination of public roads and Bellingham Parks & Recreation crushed limestone paths.

-- The roads will be secured with the help of Bellingham's finest, certified, flaggers, volunteers and a gorilla.
+- The roads will be secured with the help of Bellingham's finest, certified, flaggers, volunteers, a gorilla and purple t-rex.

 - As an alternate solution you could follow the big white arrows and crowds of people.
 The tricky bit is where the 5K & 8K courses split.